operator-framework/operator-sdk/website/content/en/docs/olm-integration/quickstart-bundle.md

 Kubernetes cluster.

-This document succinctly walks through getting an Operator OLM-ready with [bundles][bundle], and glosses over explanations of certains steps for brevity.
+This document succinctly walks through getting an Operator OLM-ready with [bundles][bundle], and glosses over explanations of certain steps for brevity.
 The following documents contain more detail on these steps:
 - All operator-framework manifest commands supported by the SDK: [CLI overview][doc-cli-overview].
 - Generating operator-framework manifests: [generation overview][doc-olm-generate].